gsf/whiskers.js/README.md

-Whiskers is yet another mustachioed templating library.
-This (whiskers.js) is the JavaScript version.
+Whiskers is yet another mustachioed templating system.
+This (whiskers.js) is the JavaScript library.

 Installation
 ------------